How I Built ShipDauRoi and Reached Top 50 on the App Store

 Reaching Top 50

 In early 2018, ShipDauRoi reached Top 50 in the Business category on Vietnam's App Store.
-This was surreal for a solo developer side project.
+What drove it:

-• Low competition — in the niche delivery space at the time
+- Low competition: in niche delivery at the time

 The Hard Lessons